utoor1705/TranslinkR/README.md

 ## Commencement and Disruption of TransLink Buses Metrotown Area ##

-This projects deals with data obtained from Twitter tweets, dealing with Translink.
-By putting in information regarding the date and hour, you can access which bus started working, or stopped working on that day, in that specific hour.
+The obective of this project to utilize tweets obtained from Translink's Twitter page, and, by converting it into data suitable for R, give BUS ID numbers (e.g SFU 145, Metrotown 144) relative to the datetime provided by the user.
+The project's output are divided into 2 segments, 'disruptions' and 'starts,' which would give different values corresponding to the nature of output required by the user.

-Note: Due to privacy concerns, and having not obtained permission from the Professor, I can not post either the Datafile for the project, nor my own Access code.
+**Note**: Due to privacy concerns, and having not obtained permission from the Professor, I can not post either the Access Code for the project.
+This project was conducted under Dr. Llyod Elliot for Introduction to R in Data Science.